TheRohans/qi/README.md

 * Cross platform (unix based system)
 * Multi-language support (with a focus on Chinese)

-Qi's roots are QEmacs; Qi base is a fork or QEmacs 3.2 with a lot of bits stripped out.
+Qi's roots are QEmacs; Qi's base is a fork of QEmacs 3.2 with a lot of bits stripped out.

 ---------------------------------